TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 ----------------

 In old TYPO3 Versions the :php:`initializeAction()` was used to get the repository instance.
-Later we can use this action, to modify the Request, before the property mapper is executed or integrate JavaScript libraries.
+Later we can use this action to modify the Request before the property mapper is executed or integrate JavaScript libraries.

 The :php:`ActionController` not only calls the method :php:`initializeAction()`, which is executed before any